sushilsridhar/cs-fundamentals/dbms/INDEXING.md

 In order to avoid 1million reads for a query, we create a extra table in RAM itself,

 we choose a specific column as index and the extra table is sorted by that column, this table contains the choosen column value
-and address of that row in original table
+and address of that row in original table inside disk

-this extra table has been created for improved reads and is called indexes,
+> this extra table has been created for improved reads and is called indexes,

+> this index table is created and copied to RAM durning startup, it operates in RAM but persisted to disk (to save from system failure)

 instead of 1million reads, for select * from students where batch_id = 1 query, we make only 3 disk reads as we have the direct address in extra table,